St Paul's Church, Colwyn Bay

 St Paul's Church, Colwyn Bay is an active Anglican parish church in the town of Colwyn Bay, Wales.
-It is located in the deanery of Rhos, the archdeaconry of St Asaph, and the Diocese of St Asaph.
+It is located in the Mission Area of Aled in the archdeaconry of St Asaph, and the Diocese of St Asaph.
 The church is designated by Cadw as a Grade II* listed building.

 History

 The first religious building on the site was a mission room in 1872 which was replaced by an iron and timber church in 1880.
 This building was burnt down in 1886.

 The present church was designed by the Chester firm of Douglas and Fordham and built in stages.
 The nave was built in 1887–88 and the chancel was added between 1894 and 1895.
 The tower was started in 1910 and completed the following year.
 It was the last major project to be undertaken by John Douglas but he died before it was completed.
 In 1920 a narthex with a west door, designed by W. D. Caroe, was added as a war memorial.